Advertisement

 (click to view full)

 Price negotiations followed, with a formal announcement taking place in November 2006.
-The ROKAF’s E-737s are based on the 737-700, and carry a flight crew of 2 and a mission crew of 6-10.
+The ROKAF’s E-737s are based on the 737-700, and carry a flight crew of 2 and a mission crew of 6-10 people.
+Maximum range is listed as 3,800 nautical miles, with 9 hours time on station at an altitude of 30,000 – 41,000 feet.

-Northrop Grumman Electronic Systems provides the Multi-role Electronically Scanned Array (MESA) radar.
-It is able to track around 1,000 airborne and maritime targets simultaneously, and can help the mission crew direct fighter aircraft while continuously scanning the operational area.
+Northrop Grumman Electronic Systems provides the Multi-role Electronically Scanned Array (MESA) L-band radar.
+It’s able to track around 1,000 airborne and maritime targets simultaneously, and can help the mission crew direct fighter aircraft while continuously scanning the operational area.
+It’s more advanced than the radars that equip current American AWACS planes, and the electronically steered beams mean that it doesn’t need the iconic rotating dome up top.
+Instead, the radar is fixed in a more aerodynamic housing that looks like a top hat.

 Korean Aerospace Industries (KAI) will perform aircraft modification and mission equipment modification and checkout.
-Modification of the 1st aircraft will occur at a Boeing facility, but KAI will modify the remaining aircraft in Saechon, Korea.
+Modification of the 1st aircraft took place at a Boeing facility, but KAI modified the remaining 3 aircraft in Saechon, Korea, and provides ongoing technical services, spares supply, and related parts-handling.
+Other Korean companies that made key contributions to the AEW&C program include:

 Contracts & Key Events